smithy-lang/smithy/docs/source-2.0/spec/http-bindings.rst

 Marking an output ``structure`` member with this trait can be used to provide different response codes for an operation, like a 200 or 201 for a PUT operation.
+The value for this member SHOULD be between 200 and 299, inclusive.
 If this member isn't provided, server implementations MUST default to the `code` set by the :ref:`http-trait`.

 ``httpResponseCode`` is only used on top-level output
 -----------------------------------------------------